wragge/dfat-documents-web/_volumes/volume-2-1939/100-mr-a-t-stirling-external-affairs-officer-in-london-to-mr-j-d-l-hood-department-of-external-affairs.md

 ---
+doc_date: '1939-05-23'
+doc_num: 100
+doc_order: 100
+naa_refs:
+- naa_barcode: 278780
+  naa_control_symbol: '105'
+  naa_series: A2937
+  reference: '[FA: A2937, MR J.D.L.
+HOOD]'
-title: "100 Mr A.T.
+title: Mr A.T.
 Stirling, External Affairs Officer in London, to Mr J.D.L.
-Hood, Department of External Affairs"
+Hood, Department of External Affairs
-volume: "Volume 2: 1939"
-doc_id: 437
+vol_full_title: 'Volume 2: 1939'
 vol_id: 2
-doc_date: 1939-05-23
+vol_title: 'Volume 2: 1939'
 ---

-# 100 Mr A.T.
-Stirling, External Affairs Officer in London, to Mr J.D.L.
-Hood, Department of External Affairs

-Letter P &amp; C 9 LONDON, 23 May 1939
+Letter P & C 9 LONDON, 23 May 1939

 PERSONAL AND CONFIDENTIAL

-In your P. &amp; C. No. 3 of 22nd March [2], you mentioned the letter of 17th February addressed to the late Mr Lyons by the former Japanese Consul-General in Sydney, Mr Wakamatsu.
+In your P. & C. No. 3 of 22nd March [2], you mentioned the letter of 17th February addressed to the late Mr Lyons by the former Japanese Consul-General in Sydney, Mr Wakamatsu.
 [3]

 Ronald [4], of the Far Eastern Department, mentioned the matter to me recently, and I imagine that he had heard of it from the Dominions Office.
 I think he had the impression that the Commonwealth reply was rather too conciliatory in tone.
 He did not, however, say very much about it, adding that it was a matter which was being looked at by Denin [5], who, as you will remember, returned not long ago to take Davies' [6] place in the Far Eastern Department.
 He has held several consular posts in Japan and Manchuria, and was acting Consul-General at Harbin for a long while.
 He was I think born in Melbourne and fought with the A.I.F. in the War.